 - Adjusting radios.

-While addressing the serious problems of drugged and distracted driving, we cannot relax our efforts to continue reducing drunken driving.
+We must deal with the serious problems of drugged and distracted driving.
+But we cannot relax our efforts to continue reducing drunk driving.

-Please remember that a person killed by a drugged or distracted driver is just as dead as someone killed by a drunk driver.
+Please remember.
+A person killed by a drugged or distracted driver is just as dead as someone killed by a drunk driver.
 Dead is dead.

 Visit We Save Lives.